z80/blender_cloning_helper/README.md

 ## License

 It is free to use, I guess.
-But please reference this webpage as a sign courtesy.
+But please reference this webpage as a sign of courtesy.

 ## Credits